Skip to main content

 4. They can’t build genuine local relationships and reviews

-This creates a massive opportunity for small businesses to dominate local search results.
+This creates a practical opportunity for small businesses to compete for relevant local searches.

 Foundation 1: Google Business Profile Optimization (Your Digital Storefront)